hline

 On the first Shabbat after Simchat Torah, we read the first pasuk of Bereshit, in the annual Torah reading cycle.
 In the Triennial, or Septennial, cycle, we read the first verse on Shabbat Shuba, the first Shabbat after Yom Teruah, and we also read it on Shabbat Hagadol in Nisan.
 This bi-modality of the Torah goes well with the Baraita of Rosh HaShanah 10b, where we have Rabbi Eliezer telling us the world was created in Tishri, and Rabbi Joshua telling us that the world was created in Nisan.

-The annual Torah readings on this Shabbat HaGadol are:
+The Ashlamata read on Shabbat HaGadol are:

 Malachi 3:4-24 Then shall the offering of Judah and Jerusalem be pleasant unto HaShem, as in the days of old, and as in former years.
 5 And I will come near to you to judgment; and I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers, and against those that oppress the hireling in his wages, the widow, and the fatherless, and that turn aside the stranger from his right, and fear not me, saith HaShem of hosts.
 6 For I am HaShem, I change not; therefore ye sons of Jacob are not consumed.
 7 Even from the days of your fathers ye are gone away from mine ordinances, and have not kept them.
 Return unto me, and I will return unto you, saith HaShem of hosts.
 But ye said, Wherein shall we return?
 8 Will a man rob G-d?
 Yet ye have robbed me.
 But ye say, Wherein have we robbed thee?
 In tithes and offerings.
 9 Ye are cursed with a curse: for ye have robbed me, even this whole nation.
 10 Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith HaShem of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.
 11 And I will rebuke the devourer for your sakes, and he shall not destroy the fruits of your ground; neither shall your vine cast her fruit before the time in the field, saith HaShem of hosts.
 12 And all nations shall call you blessed: for ye shall be a delightsome land, saith HaShem of hosts.13 Your words have been stout against me, saith HaShem.
 Yet ye say, What have we spoken so much against thee?
 14 Ye have said, It is vain to serve G-d: and what profit is it that we have kept his ordinance, and that we have walked mournfully before HaShem of hosts?
 15 And now we call the proud happy; yea, they that work wickedness are set up; yea, they that tempt G-d are even delivered.
 16 Then they that feared HaShem spake often one to another: and HaShem hearkened, and heard it, and a book of remembrance was written before him for them that feared HaShem, and that thought upon his name.
 17 And they shall be mine, saith HaShem of hosts, in that day when I make up my jewels; and I will spare them, as a man spareth his own son that serveth him.
 18 Then shall ye return, and discern between the righteous and the wicked, between him that serveth G-d and him that serveth him not.
 19 For, behold, the day cometh, that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble: and the day that cometh shall burn them up, saith HaShem of hosts, that it shall leave them neither root nor branch.
 20 But unto you that fear my name shall the Sun of righteousness arise with healing in his wings; and ye shall go forth, and grow up as calves of the stall.
 21 And ye shall tread down the wicked; for they shall be ashes under the soles of your feet in the day that I shall do this, saith HaShem of hosts.
 22 Remember ye the law of Moses my servant, which I commanded unto him in Horeb for all Israel, with the statutes and judgments.
 23 Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of HaShem: 24 And he shall turn the heart of the fathers to the children, and the heart of the children to their fathers, lest I come and smite the earth with a curse.

-Triennial torah readings for Shabbat Shuba and Shabbat Hagadol:
+Triennial Torah readings for Shabbat Shuba and Shabbat Hagadol:

 Shabbat Hagadol